Republicans eye bill to limit U.S. rescues of failing banks

-WASHINGTON (Reuters) - Republican lawmakers in the House of Representatives and Senate are discussing a joint effort to repeal a key section of the landmark Wall Street reform law, seeking to limit the U.S. government’s role in supporting financial institutions on the brink of collapse, according to people familiar with the matter.
+WASHINGTON, Feb 10 (Reuters) - Republican lawmakers in the U.S. House of Representatives and Senate are discussing a joint effort to repeal a key section of the landmark Wall Street reform law, seeking to limit the U.S. government’s role in supporting financial institutions on the brink of collapse, according to people familiar with the matter.

 Efforts by Republicans to revamp the 2010 Dodd-Frank Act, including its handling of failing banks, went nowhere in the past because the Democrat-controlled Senate defended the law.